saraaffandi-design/bursa-stock-dashboard/README.md

-# Bursa Stock Dashboard (CIMB Group 1023.KL)

-This project is an interactive Streamlit dashboard developed for visualising Bursa Malaysia stock data and selected financial information.
-The dashboard retrieves historical stock prices and income statement data from Yahoo Finance using the yfinance library and presents them through interactive charts and key performance indicators.

-This project was developed as part of the SQIT5043 Programming for Analytics course.
+🚀 Overview

+This project is an interactive financial analytics dashboard built using Streamlit to analyze Bursa Malaysia stock performance.

+It integrates real-time market data, financial statements, and key performance indicators (KPIs) to support data-driven investment decision-making.

+Unlike basic dashboards, this project combines price trends, volatility analysis, and financial performance into a unified analytical tool.

 ---

+🎯 Problem Statement

+Investors and analysts often struggle to interpret large volumes of stock and financial data effectively.

+This project addresses that challenge by providing an interactive and intuitive dashboard that transforms raw financial data into actionable insights, enabling better investment and strategic decisions.

+---

-## Project Objectives
+🎯 Project Objectives

 The main objectives of this project are:
 - To visualise historical stock price data including open, high, low, close, and trading volume